Are you worried your bearded dragon isn’t getting enough water?

 Bearded dragons are hydrated similarly to how they get water in their natural desert habitat.
 Beardies can drink small amounts of water and ingest moisture with their food.

 Read on for more details on how to help keep your bearded dragon hydrated.

 2 Ways To Hydrate A Bearded Dragon

 In this section, we’ll look at the three main ways to hydrate your bearded dragon.

-It’s best to use all three methods regularly to keep your beardy as healthy as possible.
+It’s best to use all three methods regularly to keep your bearded dragon as healthy as possible.